cyrke/channel-of-awesome/README.md

 I built this to play fullscreen video on TV screens around the office.
 There are two ways you can make your own Channels of Awesome.

-One is to add a playlist array to the script at the bottom of the page.
+One is to fork this, then add a playlist array (or change the one I made) to the script.
 For example, to make a Channel of Awesome Cats:

 ```
 var playlists = {